Europe's big bang for bank rules set to sputter

 In view of the technical delays, investors seem willing to cut banks some slack, though for how long remains unclear.

-"It is not necessary that banks fully fulfil the Basel III capital requirements exactly by January 2013," said Torsten Martens, a portfolio manager and sector specialist for banks at MEAG, the investment arm of the world's biggest reinsurer, Munich Re.
+"It is not necessary that banks fully fulfil the Basel III capital requirements exactly by January 2013," said Torsten Martens, a portfolio manager and sector specialist for banks at MEAG, the investment arm of the world's biggest reinsurer, Munich Re (MUVGn.DE).

 "However, it seems that markets, including ourselves, are demanding a much shorter phase-in than the 2013-2019 period," he said.